 Progressive Snapshot could be worth it for people who don't drive often and are confident that they have good driving habits.
 However, Progressive will raise your rates if it feels you're not a safe driver.
 There are lots of other programs that won't increase your rate based on driving habits, and you could save more money if you're a good driver.

 Speeding won't affect your Snapshot discount.
 However, Progressive does monitor your speed to find out if you're braking too hard or accelerating too quickly.

 How does Progressive Snapshot handle hard braking?

-Progressive Snapshot factors hard braking into your driving score and into your discount.
-While hard braking is just one of several factors used to assess your performance, some reviewers complain that the app is too sensitive and counts regular braking as hard braking.
+Progressive Snapshot factors hard braking into your discount.
+Hard braking is just one of several factors used to determine your discount, but some reviewers complain that the app is too sensitive and counts regular braking as hard braking.

 Where do I plug in and install my Snapshot device?

 Your Snapshot device plugs into the OBD (on-board diagnostics) port of your car, which is usually located below the steering wheel.
 Progressive has a helpful web tool that tells you where your OBD port is if you enter your car's make, model and year.